NatuurkundePracticumAmsterdam/Use-the-Force/README.md

 Python package for physics practicum at Vrije Universiteit Amsterdam.

 ## Features
-Allows for communication with the M5Din Meter given in the practicum.
+Allows for communication with the M5Din Meter that is used within the practicum.\
-Gives a GUI that includes various settings when using the M5Din Meter.
+Comes bundled with a GUI, that includes various settings when using the M5Din Meter.

 ## Using the GUI
 The GUI can be called upon with the `start()` function in `use_the_force.gui`.